EPICLab/fairUX/README.md

 Here [xyz] are placeholders.
 To use these models, you **must provide your own AWS credentials (i.e. model IDs)** and ensure your account is authorized for the corresponding Bedrock models.

-## ⚠️ Note: GPT Model Family Invocation via OpenAI API [Optional]
+2) **[Optional]** You can use GPT Model Family Invocation via OpenAI API **[Optional]** As an alternative to Amazon Bedrock, you can configure this system to use OpenAI’s GPT models via the OpenAI API.

+### ⚠️ Important Note:
 If you choose to use GPT models via the OpenAI API instead of Bedrock, you **might need to adjust how responses are parsed** in the reasoning pipeline.
 OpenAI's reasoning model response format may differ from Bedrock's.
 For all models that are natively available through Bedrock (e.g., Claude, LLaMA), no changes are needed.

-As an alternative to Amazon Bedrock, you can configure this system to use OpenAI’s GPT models via the OpenAI API.

 - Install OpenAI Python SDK in your virtual environment
   ```bash